 In our first session, we will get a sense of your pain problem and ask you questions about what you’ve tried in the past.
 We will also provide you with some psychoeducation about how pain works in the brain.
 If no medical solutions have ever helped you, it will probably be a relief to sit down with someone who can empathize with your struggles and focus on reducing the pain rather than its medical cause.

 We want pain management counseling to be short-term and effective.
 In our ongoing sessions, we often use a strategy called somatic tracking, which allows you to focus on your pain and start to reduce the fear that surrounds it.
 Our goal in doing this is to help you diminish the pain signals your brain is sending and break the cycle of fear of the pain.
-When you can identify the fears and other negative emotion you connect with your pain, you can learn how to make it more manageable.
+When you can identify the fears and other negative emotions you connect with your pain, you can learn how to make it more manageable.

 But you may still be wondering whether chronic pain therapy is right for you…